Green-thighed frog: Description

+Distinctive bright green is visible in the armpit and thigh.

 The dorsal surface is chocolate brown with darker flecks.
 The ventral surface is white or pale yellow and peppered with fine dark spots over the throat.
 A thick stripe runs from the snout, across the eye and tympanum, and then breaks up into blotches on the sides.
 The margin of the upper jaw is marked with white; this stripe continues to the base of the arm.
 The armpits are marked with lime green or yellow.
 The backs of the thighs and groin are bright blue, green, or blue-green, with black mottling.
 The tympanum is distinct, and finger and toe pads are medium-sized.
 The fingers don't web and the toes are one-third webbed.
 The iris is dark brown with a golden crescent in the upper half.
-The legs are shorter compared to other ground-dwelling hylids.
+The legs are shorter compared to other ground-dwelling Pelodryadids.

+Both the genus and species name derive from physical descriptions of their morphology.
+Sylvagemma is from the Latin 'sylva' meaning forest and 'gemma' meaning a jewel, whilst brevipalmata refers to the lack of webbing on its hands.

 Ecology and behaviour

-It inhabits areas of rainforest, wet sclerophyll, and open forests.
+The green-thighed frog inhabits areas of rainforest, wet sclerophyll, and open forests.
 Breeding occurs from September to May after heavy rain.
 From 300 to 600 eggs are deposited in temporary pools and flooded areas, and are laid in clumps among water weeds at the water's surface.